docker-things/tunneling-service/README.md

 ### Build

-This will require the username, password & slack endpoint and then it will build the docker image
+This will require the username, password & slack endpoint and then it will build the docker image:

 ```shell
 bash docker.sh build